 What to know about the class?
 What should I bring?

 Henry Lohman is a certified Stop the Bleed instructor and a nationally registered Emergency Medical Technician currently working on a ground ambulance in South King County.
+Henry also works as an EMT/Ground Searcher for the Pierce County Search and Rescue team.
 Prior to his current role, Henry worked as a Wilderness First Responder leading backcountry trips in the U.S. and Canada.
 He is an avid outdoorsman and is passionate about teaching emergency medical skills to all who want to learn.